latifyildirim/Docker_hands_on/docker-swarm-networking-managing-services-secrets-stacks/README.md

 ## Part 1 - Launch Docker Machine Instances and Connect with SSH

-- Launch `five` Compose enabled Docker machines on Amazon Linux 2 with security group allowing SSH connections using the of [latifway Docker Swarm Cloudformation Template](./latifway-docker-swarm-cfn-template.yml).
+- Launch `five` Compose enabled Docker machines on Amazon Linux 2 with security group allowing SSH connections using the of [Clarusway Docker Swarm Cloudformation Template](./clarusway-docker-swarm-cfn-template.yml).

 - Connect to your instances with SSH.